-For more than 30 years, VTTI has worked to ensure the safety of transportation users by leading cutting-edge research, especially in the pioneering of naturalistic study methods.
+For more than 30 years, VTTI has worked to enhance the safety of transportation users by leading cutting-edge research, especially in the pioneering of naturalistic study methods.
 VTTI's innovative approaches, world-class facilities, and largest group of driving safety researchers in the world have led to a better understanding of such transportation challenges as distraction, inattention, fatigue, and the risks associated with teenaged and older drivers.

 VTTI is thus positioned, with strong collaboration from the departments listed below, to offer the next generation of researchers the opportunity to gain in-depth understanding and hands-on experience and guidance in the area of transportation safety through the Human Factors of Transportation Safety Graduate Certificate Program (HFTS GCP).